 My name is Tim Flaherty.
 I have been defending locals, vacationers, and military members accused of BUI since 2001.
 My partner Brandy Merrifield and I understand what you're facing, and we know just how to help.
 Keep reading.

-Potential BUI Penalties
+Potential BUI Penalties in Florida

 The magic number for blood alcohol content (BAC) is the same as a DUI: 0.08.
 If you are pulled over while operating a boat and your BAC tests higher than that, you will be arrested and charged with BUI.
 Under Florida Statute 327.35, there are many potential ramifications of a BUI arrest, including: